Daniel Lezama: Career and style

 He started his formal artistic career in 1995 and has had a productive career since then.
 His style has been influenced by multiple artists including Rubens, Goya, Caravaggio, Velazquez, Hopper and Orozco, among others.
 In his paintings, Lezama uses realistic looking representation to create unreal scenes inspired by delicate historical and contemporary Mexican social and psychological themes from his own very personal point of view.
 Many of his paintings gather groups of unrelated people in unexpected settings that result in representations that resemble surrealistic art.

 While he is fairly successful and has exhibited widely, his work creates conflicting reactions that has made some gallery owners hesitant to display it and collectors to own it.
 Lezama's compositions often bring together groups of people in strange, surrealistic circumstances.
 While his images represent everyday characters, in his compositions they are converted into history, myths and legends.
 Each image in the composition has a singular significance but the composition connects all the characters together.

 The peculiar physical characteristics and mindset of people in Mexican society are highlighted in Lezama's compositions.
 He has defined elements of his style as "figurative" since his representations seem real but they are not, "naturalist" because he creates from the imagination instead of using models and "allegorical" because his work can be subjected to multiple interpretations.
-Moreover, he points out that he does not paint what he likes but what he must.
-He says he tries to paint daily.
+Moreover, he points out that he does not paint what he likes but what he must as he tries to paint daily.
 While in his early career he made use of preliminary sketches before producing the final painting, now he paints directly on large canvases.
 Besides extensive paintings has also been producing sculptures.